-The 2020 vaporetto network map for Venice shows all the city’s public water-bus routes and stops, including the Alilaguna lines from Marco Polo Airport and lines to the Lido and other islands.
-You can print or download the pdf map to your phone.
-The map is updated twice a year, so beware of older versions!
+The 2023-24 vaporetto network map for Venice shows all the city’s public ACTV water-bus routes and stops, as well as the Alilaguna lines from Marco Polo Airport, and lines to the Lido and other islands.
+You can open and save the pdf map to your phone or download and print it.
+The map is updated frequently, so beware of older versions!

 For a precise location of each vaporetto stop, take a look at the street map of Venice.
 For timetables and passes, see below.